Free life insurance quotes in minutes

 • Medical exam: If you have a disability, in most cases you’ll also need to take a medical exam, so the insurance company can get a more accurate picture of your health.

-• Medical records: When you have a pre-existing health condition, it’s very common for insurers to request an attending physician statement (APS) from your doctor or any specialists you have seen to confirm any information about health you’ve provided.
+• Medical records: When you have a pre-existing health condition, it’s very common for insurers to request an attending physician statement (APS) from your doctor or any specialists you have seen to confirm the information you’ve provided about your health.

 • Health and financial status: The insurance company will verify your medical history through your Medical Information Bureau (MIB) report.
 It will also inquire about the source of your income to determine your ability to pay your premiums consistently.